Scrimba-Bootcamp-Team-Projects/best-bank/README.md

-# Best Bank React - v1
+# Best Bank

 ## About

-This project is for Scrimba Bootcamp group project phase one.
+This project is for Scrimba Bootcamp group project.
-I wanted to try a different design and went with [Neubrutalism](https://hype4.academy/articles/design/neubrutalism-is-taking-over-web).
+The design used is [Neubrutalism](https://hype4.academy/articles/design/neubrutalism-is-taking-over-web).

 ## Using